• Home

 While talking about jammed handwheel we must discuss how the handwheel should be moved by hand.
 You should start turning the handwheel only in the anticlockwise direction.
 This means that you must turn the handwheel towards you when you are turning it for winding the bobbin.

 It is the same when you want to turn the handwheel manually for changing the position of the thread take-up lever or the needle.
-If you turn the wheel in the clockwise direction or away from you, you could cause serious damage to the sewing machine.
+If you turn the wheel in a clockwise direction or away from you, you could cause serious damage to the sewing machine.

 When you turn the handwheel in the wrong direction you can end up disturbing the timing of the machine.
 This will then require repairs that can be very costly.
 On some rare occasions like unlocking a bobbin, you are allowed to turn the handwheel away from you.
 Even when doing this you must do it very slowly and carefully.
 If you find it hard you must not apply any force.